MarxWellB/flockid/README.md

 Fixed cameras in a poultry house can already maintain a persistent identity per bird and link it to real production data.
-A worker wearing AR glasses (or using a phone as a viewer) walks through the house and sees, over each bird, who it is and how well it is producing -- without depending on a dashboard in an office.
+A worker wearing AR glasses (or using a phone as a viewer) walks through the house and sees, over each bird, who it is and how well it is producing, without depending on a dashboard in an office.

 ## Why now, and why cage-free layers as the primary target

-The full stack described above -- persistent identity linked to *individual egg production* to decide which specific bird to cull -- has no business case in broiler production, since broilers are slaughtered together at 6-7 weeks regardless of individual performance.
+The full stack described above, persistent identity linked to *individual egg production* to decide which specific bird to cull, has no business case in broiler production, since broilers are slaughtered together at 6-7 weeks regardless of individual performance.
 It also has no case in traditional small-cage systems, where egg production is already